mushamsuresh/Kubernetes/pod.md

 > A **Pod** is a wrapper around one or more containers, and it adds the orchestration features Kubernetes needs.

 ---
+# ☸️ What is a Pod in Kubernetes?

+---

+## 🧩 Definition

+A **Pod** is the **smallest and simplest unit in the Kubernetes object model** that you can create or deploy.

+> A Pod represents a **single instance of a running process** in your cluster.

+It can hold:
+- A **single container** (most common case)
+- **Multiple containers** that need to share resources (sidecar pattern)

+---

+## 🏗️ Structure of a Pod

+A Pod includes:
+- One or more containers
+- Shared storage volumes
+- Shared network namespace (same IP and port space)
+- Metadata and specifications

+---
 ## 📦 Difference Between Container and Pod

 | Feature             | **Container**                                     | **Pod**                                                             |